List of characters in The Loud House franchise: Lori Loud

-Lori L. Loud (voiced by Catherine Taber, portrayed by Lexi DiBenedetto in A Loud House Christmas and The Really Loud House) is the 17-year-old (18-year-old season 5 onward and The Really Loud House) eldest child of the Loud family.
+Lori L. Loud (voiced by Catherine Taber, portrayed by Lexi DiBenedetto in A Loud House Christmas, The Really Loud House, and A Really Haunted Loud House) is the 17-year-old (18-year-old from season 5 onward and live-action media) eldest child of the Loud family.
 She is named after one of Savino's five sisters.
-Lori is the roommate of her younger sister Leni before she starts attending Fairway University as of "Schooled!".
-While Lori is often bossy, short-tempered, and condescending towards her younger siblings, she cares deeply about her family.
-She also has a long-distance sweetheart named Bobby Santiago.
-Lori wears a light blue tank top, brown cargo shorts, blue slip-on shoes, and white pearl earrings.
+Lori was the roommate of her younger sister Leni even after she started attending and visiting Fairway University as of "Schooled!".
+In earlier episodes, Lori was often bossy, short-tempered, and condescending towards her younger siblings; however, she cares deeply about her family.
+She also has a long-distance boyfriend named Bobby Santiago, the big brother of Ronnie Anne Santiago who is Lincoln's best friend; however, Lori enjoys seeing the two together, thinking that the two are a couple, much to their dismay.
+Lori wears a light blue tank top, brown cargo shorts, blue slip-on shoes, and white pearl earrings, she is tall, blonde, and stands out for being attractive.
 As she is the only Loud child with a driver's license, Lori usually forces her siblings to do errands for her in exchange for being transported somewhere.
-However, as of Lana's Living Out Loud podcast and "Driver's Dread", it is revealed that Leni has obtained her driver's license.
 Lori also occasionally has intense flatulence, which she denies, claiming that the sound was made by her shoes or another object like loose floorboards or a car seat.
 Lori is highly skilled at playing golf and is the first student in her school to join the golf varsity team as a freshman.
-For the first four seasons, she is a senior at Royal Woods High School and attends school with her younger sisters Leni, Luna, and Luan.
-As of "Schooled!", she now attends Fairway University.
+For the first four seasons, she is a senior at Royal Woods High School and attends school with her younger sisters Leni, Luna and Luan.
+As of "Schooled!", she now attends Fairway University, still having to live in the house.
+However, she has expressed a fear of missing out on her family's lives in the episode "Lori Days".
+In "Homeward Bound", Lori takes a gap year from Fairway University.